 - Press Ctrl + C to copy the selected cells.

-- Now select the cell where we want to paste the copied cells.
+- Select the cell to paste the copied cells.

 - From the Home tab, click on the Clipboard icon.